 The Romanian LanceR can use both western and eastern armament such as the R-60M, R-73, Magic 2, or Python III missiles.

-Today, only 36 LanceRs are operational for the RoAF.
+Today, only 36 LanceRs are operational in the RoAF.

 Replacement of the LanceR

 The RoAF MiG-21 LanceR will be replaced by a squadron of 12 F-16AM/BM fighters by 2020.
 The first F-16s arrived in the second half of 2016.